ibm-cloud-docs/logs-router/settings-about.md

     You can choose any of the supported locations where {{site.data.keyword.logs_routing_full_notm}} is available.
 For more information, see [Locations](/docs/logs-router?topic=logs-router-locations).

-    You can choose a location where the data is stored.
+    You can choose a location where the metadata is stored.
 You can also configure a backup location where the metadata is stored for recovery purposes.

     Take into account any corporate or industry compliance requirements such as Financial Services Validated locations, or EU-managed regions.